aecsocket/aeronet/crates/aeronet_proto/README.md

   - in theory, we may drop fragments which are part of an unreliable lane (this may be implemented later) but we are never allowed to drop fragments which are sent over a reliable lane
 - the peer never acknowledges our packets
-  - our side will be forced to keep fragments of reliable messages forever, since it must resend them until the peer does acknowledge them
+  - our side will be forced to keep fragments of reliable messages forever, since we must resend them until the peer does acknowledge them

 ## MTU